Mimivirus: Structure

-The mimivirus is the fourth-largest virus, followed by the Megavirus chilensis, Pandoravirus and Pithovirus.
+The mimivirus is the fourth-largest virus, after the Megavirus chilensis, Pandoravirus and Pithovirus.
 Mimivirus has a capsid diameter of 400 nm.
 Protein filaments measuring 100 nm project from the surface of the capsid, bringing the total length of the virus up to 600 nm.
 Variation in scientific literature renders these figures as highly approximate, with the "size" of the virion being casually listed as anywhere between 400 nm and 800 nm, depending on whether total length or capsid diameter is actually quoted.

 Its capsid appears hexagonal under an electron microscope, therefore the capsid symmetry is icosahedral.
 It does not appear to possess an outer viral envelope, suggesting that the virus does not exit the host cell by exocytosis.

 Mimivirus shares several morphological characteristics with all members of the NCLDV group of viruses.
 The condensed central core of the virion appears as a dark region under the electron microscope.
 The large genome of the virus resides within this area.
 An internal lipid layer surrounding the central core is present in all other NCLDV viruses, so this features may also be present in mimivirus.

 Several mRNA transcripts can be recovered from purified virions.
 Like other NCLDVs, transcripts for DNA polymerase, a capsid protein and a TFII-like transcription factor were found.
 However, three distinct aminoacyl tRNA synthetase enzyme transcripts and four unknown mRNA molecules specific to mimivirus were also found.
 These pre-packaged transcripts can be translated without viral gene expression and are likely to be necessary to Mimivirus for replication.
 Other DNA viruses, such as the Human cytomegalovirus and Herpes simplex virus type-1, also feature pre-packaged mRNA transcripts.

 Genome

 The mimivirus genome is a linear, double-stranded molecule of DNA with 1,181,404 base pairs in length.
 This makes it one of the largest viral genomes known, outstripping the next-largest virus genome of the Cafeteria roenbergensis virus by about 450,000 base pairs.
 In addition, it is larger than at least 30 cellular clades.

-In addition to the large size of the genome, mimivirus possesses an estimated 979 protein-coding genes, far exceeding the minimum 4 genes required for viruses to exist (c.f.
-MS2 and Qβ viruses).
+In addition to the large size of the genome, mimivirus possesses an estimated 979 protein-coding genes.
 Analysis of its genome revealed the presence of genes not seen in any other viruses, including aminoacyl tRNA synthetases, and other genes previously thought only to be encoded by cellular organisms.
 Like other large DNA viruses, mimivirus contains several genes for sugar, lipid and amino acid metabolism, as well as some metabolic genes not found in any other virus.
 Roughly 90% of the genome was of coding capacity, with the other 10% being "junk DNA".